Wayne Metropolitan Housing Authority

-Wayne Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 15th, 2020, Wayne Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Wayne Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 21st, 2021, Wayne Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Wayne Metropolitan Housing Authority serves Wayne County.